 You also might have luck on Meetup.com or signing up to volunteer with a local charity.
 You’d be surprised that even if new activities and relationships aren’t necessarily “FI”.
 You might find fulfillment and community with fellow knitters, hikers, volunteers, and dog lovers.

 If attending an in-person group feels weird to you, try socializing online first–but push yourself after some time to take the plunge.

-Making connections doesn’t have to cost money, and even if you don't hit a home-run with a FI meet-up in your area, finding new groups with common interests and taking the connections offline could help.
-Over time, you may feel the loneliness on the path to FI subsides simply because you’ve been able to fill your life with the right people, even if they aren’t necessarily fellow FI’ers.
+Making connections doesn’t have to cost money.
+And even if you don’t hit a home-run with a FI meet-up in your area, finding new groups with common interests and taking the connections offline could help.
+Over time, you may feel the loneliness on the path to FI subsides.
+Because you’ve been able to fill your life with the right people.
+Even if those people aren’t necessarily fellow FI’ers.

 When You Feel Lonely With Your Partner Or Spouse

 If your significant other isn’t aligned with your choice to work towards FI, or they’re readily ambivalent or dismissive about your FI goals, it can be a lonely place indeed.
 While we’ve talked on the blog about how to get your spouse on board with FI, the process can still feel a bit lonely.